ReckoningHero/website2/_posts/2020-1-14-2020-First Post of the New Decade.md

 ---
 ## 2020-New Year, New Decade

 Hello, there!
-It is been a while since I post a blog here.
+It is been a while since I post a blog here. hh;lj;lkkl;jkllkhjkgllkjyhoykj